Possible Spin-Density Wave on Fermi Arc of Edge State in Single-Component Molecular Conductors [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$]: Edge State

 We then calculate the local density of state (LDOS) at the edge.
 LDOS $D_{i\alpha}(E)$ is defined as

 where $\hat{G}^0_{i\alpha,i\alpha,s}(\textbf{k},E+i\eta)$ is the retarded Green function, where the analytic continuation $i\omega_l \rightarrow E+i\eta$ is applied to Eq.~(13), and $\eta(>0)$ is an infinitesimally small value. $A_{i\alpha}(\textbf{k},E)$ is the spectral weight for the wavenumber $\textbf{k}$ and energy $E$.
-Fig.~\ref{LDOS}(b) shows LDOSs $D_{1A}(E)+D_{1B}(E)$ at the edges of [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$].
+Figure~\ref{LDOS}(b) shows LDOSs $D_{1A}(E)+D_{1B}(E)$ at the edges of [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$].
 LDOSs have logarithmic peaks near the Fermi energy because of the quasi one dimensionality of the edge state.
-The logarithmic peaks of [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$] correspond to approximately $\pm0.03$ eV and $\pm0.01$ eV, respectively, which in turn correspond to the energies of the Fermi pockets of the respective materials.
+The logarithmic peaks of [Pt(dmdt)$_2$] and [Ni(dmdt)$_2$] correspond to approximately $\pm0.03$ and $\pm0.01$ eV, respectively, which correspond to the energies of the Fermi pockets of the respective materials.
 The large LDOS near the Fermi energy suggests that these materials have a magnetic structure at the (001) edge.
-The edge state at the (010) edge is also characterized by quasi-one-dimensional energy dispersion, but the LDOS at the (010) edge is smaller than that at the (001) edge.
+The edge state at the (010) edge is also characterized by quasi-one-dimensional energy dispersion, but the LDOS is smaller at the (010) edge than that at the (001) edge.
 The edge state does not occur at the (100) edge, which is consistent with the topological number 0(100).
 Thus, in the next section, we discuss magnetism at the (001) edge induced by edge state and onsite Coulomb interaction.
-Long-range Coulomb interaction acts on the electrons in the graphene because Thomas--Fermi screening does not occur due to the absence of DOS at the Fermi energy.
-This results in reshaping of the Dirac cone, which is explained by the renormalization group theory.\cite{Gonz1994,Kotov} In particular, reshaping of the Dirac cone is realized in the organic conductor $\alpha$-(BEDT-TTF)$_2$I$_3$ and graphene.\cite{M.HirataReshaping} Moreover, short-range Coulomb interaction results in the charge-ordered phase of the organic conductor $\alpha$-(BEDT-TTF)$_2$I$_3$ in low pressure\cite{H.Seo2000,T.Takahashi2003,T.Takiuchi2007}.
+Long-range Coulomb interaction acts on the electrons in the graphene because Thomas--Fermi screening does not occur owing to the absence of DOS at the Fermi energy.
+This results in the reshaping of the Dirac cone, which is explained by the renormalization group theory.\cite{Gonz1994,Kotov} In particular, reshaping of the Dirac cone is realized in the organic conductor $\alpha$-(BEDT-TTF)$_2$I$_3$ and graphene.\cite{M.HirataReshaping} Moreover, the short-range Coulomb interaction results in the charge-ordered phase of the organic conductor $\alpha$-(BEDT-TTF)$_2$I$_3$ at a low pressure\cite{H.Seo2000,T.Takahashi2003,T.Takiuchi2007}.
 Thus, the effect of Coulomb interaction in organic conductors should be considered.

-\section{Spin-density wave at edge}
+\section{Spin-Density Wave at Edge}